 A speed hump is an effective and appropriate traffic-calming device for safely reducing vehicle speeds on certain types of streets when installed in accordance with the provisions of the Speed Hump Installation Policy.

 In order for speed hump installations to be effective, they should be located selectively in accordance with defined transportation engineering criteria for the purpose of improving documented speeding problems.
 Proper installation will also minimize driver frustration and encourage safe driving practices.

 General Description of work:

-- Installation of adequate and uniform street lighting in new subdivisions, approval of the lighting plan is required through the Traffic Operations Division.
+- Installation of adequate and uniform street lighting is required in new subdivisions, approval of the lighting plan is required through the Traffic Operations Division.

 - The street light fixture for arterial roadways is to consist of 400 watt, high pressure sodium, cobra type fixture with 6’ to 14’ extension mounted on a 35’ concrete standard.
 If wood poles are present they may be utilized as long as height and spacing comply with standard.
-Alternating pole placement preferred see detail sheet.
-No ornamental pole top fixtures will be allowed.
+Alternating pole placement preferred.

 The Traffic Impact Analysis (TIA) policy applies to new development, changes to existing development, and conditional use permits.
 The TIA shall assist City of McAllen staff in assessing the roadway system’s ability to serve the development.